Watch how art therapy helped a patient with her recovery.

 - Assist with rehabilitation

 Art Therapy is currently available on the inpatient units at Main Campus via consult.
 Programs and groups are offered in the Heart and Vascular Institute, Cleveland Clinic Children's, Taussig Cancer Institute, and the Transplant units, as well as Behavior Health at Lutheran Hospital.
-Drop in programs for visitors, caregivers and patients are offered in the Cleveland Clinic Wellness Store and the Patient and Family Health and Education Center.
+Drop in programs for visitors, caregivers and patients are offered in the Cleveland Clinic Wellness Store and the Center for Consumer Health Information.

 Cleveland Clinic's Arts & Medicine Institute is offering Art Therapy as a complimentary service during your (or your child's) stay in the hospital.
 You may request your nurse or other caregiver to place a consult to Art Therapy.
 For more information, please contact Tammy Shella, MA, ATR-BC, Art Therapy Program Manager at 216.444.4792 or firstname.lastname@example.org.